Brain Tumor Social Media

-Brain Tumor Social Media (#BTSM) is a patient and care partner-run, grassroots online community.
-The BlueSky account @BTSMchat.bsky.social and the X account @BTSMchat host quarterly online chats for the #BTSM community (the X/Bluesky equivalent of a cancer support group) and consistently trend among the top 15 of disease-related online chats.
+Brain Tumor Social Media (#BTSM) was a patient and care partner-run, grassroots online community.
+The BlueSky account @BTSMchat.bsky.social and the X account @BTSMchat hosted quarterly online chats for the #BTSM community (the X/Bluesky equivalent of a cancer support group) and consistently trended among the top 15 of disease-related online chats.
 A study published in 2020 revealed the hashtag was most commonly used by brain tumor patients (33.13%), along with patient advocacy organizations (7.01%), care partners (4.63%), and clinicians (3.63%) and researchers (3.37%) specializing in brain tumors and brain cancers.

 The Brain Tumor Social Media hashtag "#BTSM" was introduced to the medical community in "Disease-Specific Hashtags for Online Communication About Cancer Care" published in JAMA Oncology, and later covered as a case study in maintaining a successful online health-oriented community (published in JCO Clinical Cancer Informatics).
 Guidelines for neuro-oncology professionals interacting with patients on social media were introduced in the journal Neuro-Oncology.

-The #BTSM hashtag represents benign and malignant brain tumors for adult and pediatric patients.
+The #BTSM hashtag represented benign and malignant brain tumors for adult and pediatric patients.
 In a 2016 interview for CURE magazine, #BTSM organizer @TheLizArmy said, "There are over 120 different brain tumors… I liked the idea of an inclusive group for everyone with brain tumors where we can all share our experiences."

+On December 7, 2025, the moderators and co-founders of #BTSM made a group decision to sunset their regular chats.
+Reasons included significant changes in the social media landscape as well changes in the personal and professional lives of the moderators and volunteers.
+In a statement posted to LinkedIn--and cross-posted to BlueSky and X/Twitter--#BTSM organizers shared their reasoning for these decisions, saying, "Now we leave the future in your hands.
+May the next generation brain tumor community stumble across these old transcripts, create support networks beyond our wildest dreams, and build something new one day."

 Background

-Brain Tumor Social Media (#BTSM) is a grassroots Twitter community founded by brain tumor patients who were inspired by a breast cancer community tweeting with the hashtag #BCSM (Breast Cancer Social Media).
-The #BTSM hashtag community is not owned or affiliated with any organization or nonprofit, and is organized by volunteers who are brain tumor patients, and care partners.
+Brain Tumor Social Media (#BTSM) was a grassroots Twitter community founded by brain tumor patients who were inspired by a breast cancer community tweeting with the hashtag #BCSM (Breast Cancer Social Media).
+The #BTSM hashtag community was not owned or affiliated with any organization or nonprofit, and was organized by volunteers who are brain tumor patients and care partners.

 History

-In a 2012 post on her blog, Twitter user @TheLizArmy said she had the idea to start a brain tumor-specific hashtag after observing a Breast Cancer Social Media (#BCSM) tweet chat, writing, "A new hashtag has been established tonight #btsm, for Brain Tumor Social Media - a spin-off of the popular #bcsm used by breast cancer peeps."
+In a 2012 post on her blog, X (formerly Twitter) user @TheLizArmy said she had the idea to start a brain tumor-specific hashtag after observing a Breast Cancer Social Media (#BCSM) tweet chat, writing, "A new hashtag has been established tonight #btsm, for Brain Tumor Social Media - a spin-off of the popular #bcsm used by breast cancer peeps."
 Brain tumor patient @cblotner_ tweeted at @TheLizArmy by using the hashtag #BTSM from his hospital room after awake craniotomy.
 Inspired by the real-time conversations being had in the breast cancer community, @cblotner_ started the first #BTSM live tweet chat in May 2013.